 On this page…

-Walking groups are valuable tools for mental health service providers, benefitting clients, families, staff, organizations, and communities.
+Walking groups are valuable tools for mental health on campuses, benefitting students, families, staff, and communities.
 Your expertise, resources, and knowledge about your community, the natural environment or hiking could be of great benefit to a Mood Walks group!

 Volunteer benefits and support may include: